-Dato' Fad'l Bin Mohamed (Dato' Fad'l) was appointed as CEO of Maybank IB on 1 October 2018.
-Dato' Fad'l has been delegated certain responsibilities by the Board in his capacity as CEO, Maybank IB and is primarily accountable for overseeing the day-to-day operations of Maybank IB's business.
+[Name] was appointed as CEO of Maybank IB on [date].
+[Name] has been delegated certain responsibilities by the Board in his capacity as CEO, Maybank IB and is primarily accountable for overseeing the day-to-day operations of Maybank IB's business.